Are Bike Lanes a Sign of Gentrification?

 Open Source Data in Austin

-While population grew overall in all sectors, here we can see a shift in the location of Hispanic/Latino households.
+While population grew overall in all sectors, here we can see a shift in the location of Hispanic/Latinx households.
 Particularly of note is an increase of population further out from the city center, and further east.
-The same migration can be seen in African-American populations, however in declining numbers.
+The same migration can be seen in Black populations, however in declining numbers.
 We can also see an indication of concentration of these households to neighboring zip codes, what Tang and Falola identify as a possible precursor to eventual gentrification, sometimes even decades later.

 Change in Median Home Values between 2000 and 2015

 As with most cities experiences an influx of population over a 15-year span, cost-of-living also increases particularly in the housing sector.
 We can see a clear east/west divide in home prices that correlates with zips that have higher distributed white populations, and lower more concentrated Hispanic/Latinx and Black populations.